yagooliver/financial-chat/README.md

 - Start The Financial.Chat.Web.App

 ## Observations
-- The Financial.Chat.Web.API must be running using https and port 44367
+- The Financial.Chat.Web.API must be running using https and port 8082 (old: 44367)
 - If web api have been executing in another port, you must change de url port on ChatService class in namespace Financial.Chat.Web.App.Data
 - Is necessary to open in two different browsers or in normal mode and other tab in incognito mode since the token for authentication is saved on localstorage for make the requests on Web API
 - Make sure that you are using the latest browser version (Chrome, Firefox, Microsoft Edge)